ntnyq/taro-define-config/README.md

 ## Why

-Improve your eslint configuration experience with:
+Improve your TaroJS project configuration experience with:

 -   auto-suggestions
 -   type checking (Use // @ts-check at the first line in your config file)